znicholasbrown/ai_66/Manual/CPSB.md

 Star Wars Galactic Battlegrounds uses an Artificial Intelligence (AI) Expert System to act as the intelligence behind the computer players.
 This expert system uses a series of Rules that are tested to cause various actions to take place.
 In the following sections, you will learn how to make new rules for the AI to follow, how to check game facts to trigger those rules, and how to command the AI to take action based on your instructions.

-AI Files are text files that have their extension changed to &#39;.per&#39; (for example, &#39;Yoda.per&#39;).
+AI Files are text files that have their extension changed to '.per' (for example, 'Yoda.per').
 These files contain the script commands that are used to create a new customized computer player.
 Use a text editor (one that displays line numbers is very helpful) to create your AI scripts, and copy them into the directory where you installed SWGB, in the AI folder.

-An empty text file with an .AI extension (for example,  &#39;Yoda.ai&#39;) should be created to make an entry appear in the list of computer players and in the scenario editor.
+An empty text file with an .AI extension (for example,  'Yoda.ai') should be created to make an entry appear in the list of computer players and in the scenario editor.
 The game will try to find a file with a matching .per extension that will be started when you pick that player.
-In your game&#39;s AI directory, you would then have 2 files:
+In your game's AI directory, you would then have 2 files:

-C:\Program Files\Microsoft Games\Star Wars Galactic Battlegrounds\AI\MyAI.ai (This is an empty file that makes an entry in the game&#39;s list)
+C:\Program Files\Microsoft Games\Star Wars Galactic Battlegrounds\AI\MyAI.ai (This is an empty file that makes an entry in the game's list)

 C:\Program Files\Microsoft Games\Star Wars Galactic Battlegrounds\AI\MyAI.per (This file contains your custom AI script of rules and facts)